 Weighing in at only 14 grains, our InSight™ Peep Housing has light baffles on the inside of the housing to eliminate glare.
 This all-metal housing has two strings angles to fit most bow/draw length configurations (37° and 45°).
 See chart to choose the optimal string groove angle.

-To determine if you need this peep housing or our short draw peep housing, please click the blue icon above that says “Selecting the Proper String Groove”.
+To determine if you need this peep housing or our short draw peep housing, please click the Tech Sheets tab above and refer to the String Groove Selection Chart.

 The InSight Peep System Instructions:

 The InSight™ Peep System is made up of four main pieces including the light baffling peep housing, clarifying lens, aperture, and the aperture tool.
 There are 6 aperture sizes ranging from 1/32” up to 5/32” as well as 4 different clarifier lens strengths to accommodate a wide range of shooting setups.
 The peep housing can be used with or without a clarifying lens and has two sets of string grooves to better accommodate a wider range of shooters.
 We recommend installing/removing the apertures using the Hamskea Aperture Tool to avoid possible damage to the aperture.

 Warning: You must properly tie your peep sight into the string before shooting.
 Failure to do so may result in personal injury or damage to equipment.
 Make sure that the peep is firmly held in place with the braided serving material going around the peep circumference and string material as seen below.
 Click here for instructions on how to tie in your peep.

 Installing a Clarifying Lens into the Hamskea Insight™ Peep System

 - In order to install an aperture and clarifier lens into your InSight™ Peep Housing, you will want to select the specific aperture and clarifier lens that best fits your needs using the reference selection chart below and lay them in order with the aperture tool shown in Picture 1.